 The crowd cheers and I swear that she knows most of these people.
 I’m a little taken aback.
 Erin really gets around.
 I look over at her and watch as she says something to the woman, giving me a pointed look when she’s done.
 Actually, I can’t tell if that’s a pointed look, or a heated one, or maybe both.

 I’m in over my head with this girl.

 “And in this corner we have the guitar girl who’ll make your toes curl, the lead singer of The Mourning After, Ashley Davies!”

 This time, the cheer isn’t nearly to the volume it was for Erin, but a few of the lifers show their support for me in that way that speaks of just how badly I’m going to get my ass kicked.
 I still don’t know what’s about to happen, and I’m not certain that I want to find out.

 “Okay, y’all, finish placing your bets and we’ll get this dog and pony show on the road!”

-I step forward and try to get Erin’s attention, but she intercepts me, knowing exactly what I want, and pulls me up onto a platform.
+I step forward and try to get Erin’s attention, but she intercepts me, knowing exactly what I want, pulling me up onto the platform.
 It gives me the height that I need to see over the crowd and easily identify the fake bull at its center.
 And suddenly, taking ‘a ride’ makes sense.

 Erin laughs and steps up behind me, putting her arms around my middle and leaning in close to my ear.